sanurb/sanurb/README.md

 - 🔭 I’m currently working on on myself

-- 🌱 I’m currently learning Angular, and
+- 🌱 I’m currently learning Angular, and Python

 - 💬 Ask me about Ask me about anything, I am happy to help